 Teaching will include a combination of lectures, seminars, small group tutorials, field trips and project-based learning, including cross-disciplinary collaborative design project work.
 Assessment is mixed and varies from subject to subject; most are assessed by a combination of coursework and examination.
 In the final year, coursework carried out through projects and research dissertations accounts for 50% of the final assessment.
 The final year of the MEng degree includes a twelve-week industrial placement.

 Through Go Global, Heriot-Watt's global student programme there are International opportunities.
-You could study at our Dubai campus and there are opportunities to apply to study at a host institution abroad in North America as part of an exchange programme.
+You could study at our Dubai campus and there are opportunities to apply to study at a partner institution abroad in North America or Europe.

 In year 2, all students have the opportunity to participate in Constructionarium, which provides hands-on construction working alongside professional engineers and tradesmen to construct scaled down versions of bridges, buildings, dams and civil engineering projects from all around the world.